Skip to Content

 Your own voice may sound weird at first

-Your new hearing aids will not duplicate how you used to hear before you were diagnosed with hearing loss - especially your own voice.
+Your new hearing aids will not duplicate how you used to hear before you were diagnosed with hearing loss, especially your own voice.
 This means your voice might sound weird and unfamiliar to you initially.
 You also might be more aware of your swallowing and chewing whilst wearing them.

+Many people describe their voice as sounding "echoey" or "like talking in a barrel" at first - this is completely normal and usually resolves within the first week.
 All these funny new sounds will switch to the new normal the more you are on your devices.

 How Can I Get Used To My hearing Aids